HannahIgboke/Pizza-runner-Business-analysis/README.md

 ### Exploratory data analysis

-I carried out an EDA to have a investigate the data, identify loopholes and understand the relationship between tables.
+I carried out an EDA to investigate the data, identify loopholes and understand the relationship between tables.
 On inspection, I observed some inconsistencies in data types, formatting and the preence of null values which needed to be accounted for.
+After my EDA I proceeded to cleaning my data.

 ### Data cleaning and processing